mrmans0n/compose-rules/docs/ktlint.md

 ### Providing a list of allowed Composable Lambda Names

-For `parameter-naming` rule you can define a list of `Lambda`s that are allowed in your codebase.
+For `parameter-naming` rule you can define a list of parameter names for function types that are allowed in your codebase.
 For example, usages from the past found in the official Compose code.

 ```editorconfig
 [*.{kt,kts}]